ctnava/rxtechnotes/math/dilutions.md

 Dilution involves **reducing the concentration** of a solution by adding a diluent (e.g. sterile water, normal saline).
 The **total amount of drug stays the same**, but it's dispersed in a **larger volume**.

+## 🚨 Tips and Best Practices

+- 📍 **Always label units**; cancel to confirm your math is valid.
+- 🛡️ For safety-critical doses (e.g. neonatal), recalculate and verify final concentration.
+- 🔁 Ratios (e.g. 1:5, 1:10) = "1 part drug per total parts" → Convert to percent or mg/mL if needed.
+- 📦 Document all compounding: **lot numbers, dates, and expiration**.
+- 🔗 Save all dilution steps for pharmacist verification.

 ## 🔢 Dilution Proportion Formula

 ![V_i C_i = V_f C_f](./img/dilutions/f1.PNG)